chromium/chromium/docs/security/vrp-faq.md

   qualifying vulnerabilities](https://g.co/chrome/vrp/#qualifying-vulnerabilities)
   for details.

-* December 2023: We announced the [Chrome VRP Top Reseachers of 2023](https://crbug.com/1509898).
+* December 2023: We announced the [Chrome VRP Top Researchers of 2023](https://crbug.com/1509898).
 Congratulations to all who made the list!
   Thank you to all of our researchers for your contributions in 2023 and helping us make Chrome Browser more secure for all users.